-- North Dakota State University's World Wide Web Instructional Committee (more info) is developing interactive online games for geology (Geology Explorer: Planet Oit Information (more info) and biology (Virtual Cell (more info) ).
+- North Dakota State University's World Wide Web Instructional Committee (more info) is developing interactive online games for geology (Geology Explorer: Planet Oit Information ( This site may be offline. ) and biology (Virtual Cell (more info) ).
 These games are accessible to the public.

 - The Education Arcade (more info) The games described on these sites are highly developed prototypes, mostly for engineering courses.

 - A coalition including Harvard and George Mason is developing MUVEES, Multi-User Virtual Environment Experiential Simulators, which uses museum multimedia to create a virtual world where students can learn cooperatively online.

 - Gravel is another college-educational video-game research and development group, part of the New Media Institute at the University of Minnesota.
 Their proposal gives some estimates of how much it costs to produce a video game, even with deep educational discounts.